RegTech4AI/regtech4ai.github.io/_pages/home.md

 social: true # includes social icons at the bottom of the page

 profiles:
-  # if you want to include more than one profile, just replicate the following block
-  # and create one content file for each profile inside _pages/
-  - align: center
-    image: konrad.jpg
-    image_circular: true # crops the image to make it circular
-    more_info: >
-      Konrad Kollnig<br>
-      Project Lead, Assistant Professor CS/Law
   - align: center
     image: kamil.jpg
     image_circular: true # crops the image to make it circular